Urbanizacion Las Ramblas is a development that has been created in stages. We are now in the middle of the community - close to the golf clubhouse.

 "The Hens teeth" has been nominated by Tripadvisor as Villamartins best place to eat.
 We haven't tried it yet, but we probably will at some stage.

-What we have tried several times is fish'nchips place in the Plaza.
+As mentioned earlier, we love the fish n' chips place in the Plaza.
 It is tucked away in one corner, but they will serve good old and traditional English fish'nchip at very competitive rates.
 It's called Quesada 2.
 We may have to open an account here :-)

 For the carnivore with an urge for enourmous stakes from the grill we can recommend a place called "El Gallego".
 They also serve a large variety of seafood and other goodies, but they are probably most famous for their steaks.